-The inner mode The so-called inner mode structure shown in Figure 6a is also highlighted by the black box in Figure 4.
+The Inner Mode.
+The so-called inner mode structure shown in Fig. 6(a) is also highlighted in Fig. 4.
 These strong vortices are referred to as Λ -vortices due to their shape.
 Their presence hints at a natural transition mechanism.
-However, as noted by Zaki et al. [5], they can not be independent of the streaks as they would then be observed homogeneously across the blade span.
-The structures span-wise size is not directly related to the streaks; in LES case C1 the average span-wise wavelength of the streaks is approximately $0.015C_x$, but the Λ structures' width ranges from $0.02C_x$ to $0.035C_x$.
+However, as noted by Zaki et al. [5], they cannot be independent of the streaks, as they would then be observed homogeneously across the blade span.
+The structures' spanwise size are not directly related to the streaks; in LES case C1 the average spanwise wavelength of the streaks is approximately $0.015C_x$, but the Λ structures' width ranges from $0.02C_x$ to $0.035C_x$.